 with

-The value of $\tilde{h}(f)$ is plotted against the frequency in fig \ref{Starquake_Plots}.
-It shows that the detection of such GW is very much possible as it lies within our current detector sensitivities.
-However, it is also to be noted that the current values depends heavily on various parameters one chooses which is discussed in the subsequent sections.\\
+The value of $\Tilde{h}(f)$ is plotted against the frequency in Fig \ref{Starquake_Plots}.
+It shows that detecting such GW is possible as it lies within our current detector sensitivities.
+However, it is also to be noted that the current values depend heavily on various parameters one chooses, which are discussed in the subsequent sections.\\

-Both the \textit{model I} and \textit{model II}, under current assumptions of the parameters, shows an interesting scenario; before the occurrence of the starquake, the continuous GW signals lies in the current detector sensitivity ranges.
-For \textit{model I}, there is an increase in the amplitude spectral density (ASD) after a starquake, and for \textit{model II}, there is a decrease in ASD after a starquake.
+Both the \textit{model I} and \textit{model II}, under current assumptions of the parameters, show an exciting scenario; before the occurrence of the starquake, the continuous GW signals lie in the current detector sensitivity ranges.
+For \textit{model I} and \textit{model II}, there is an increase in the amplitude spectral density (ASD) after a starquake.

-The idea of starquake is an ideal phenomena.
-We try to see how likely are we to observe a star with an accreting pulsar within a distance of 10 kpc (the distance of our source in our calculation).

-We plot a histogram for the number of accreting pulsars as shown in fig \ref{accretion}, \citep{Vall}.
-The number of pulsars that lie inside the region of 10 kpc comes out to be 55.
+Next-generation detectors are expected to detect continuous GW signals from nearby pulsars.
+Therefore, it would be interesting to check how likely we are to observe a star with an accreting pulsar within a distance of 10 kpc (the distance of our source in our calculation).
+We plot a histogram for the number of accreting pulsars as shown in Fig \ref{accretion} \citep{Vall}.
+The number of pulsars inside the region of 10 kpc comes out to be 55.